wirrywoo/ACubed/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-ACubed is a collection of machine learning models aimed to standardize feature definitions, increase data scalability, and improve model interpretability for the popular music-based rhythm game FlashFlashRevolution.
-It proposes a time series extrinsic regression model using objectively defined time-sensitive features to predict stepfile difficulty, and utilizes expectation-maximization algorithm to design a model training framework that simultaneously learns AAA equivalency and skill rating for any given player.
+ACubed is a collection of machine learning models aimed to standardize feature definitions, increase data scalability, and improve model interpretability for the popular music-based rhythm game Flash Flash Revolution.
+It proposes an ensemble model that combines tree-based methods with a time series extrinsic regression model to capture local and global patterns in stepfiles using objectively defined time-sensitive features, and utilizes expectation-maximization algorithm to design a model training framework that simultaneously learns AAA equivalency and skill rating for any given player.

 Shown below is a high-level diagram that visualizes the proposed technical architecture of ACubed's integration with FFR's Codebase.